ngofficial99/Python-basics/functions/README.md

 ## Challenges

-Two challenges are provided to test your understanding of functions in Python:
+### challenge_1.py

-1. Create a function that checks if a number is prime.
+Create a function that checks if a number is prime.

+### challenge_2.py

-2. Create a function that calculates the factorial of a number using recursion.
+Create a function that calculates the factorial of a number using recursion.

+### challenge_3.py

+Create a function that returns the nth Fibonacci number.